Inkham/Inkham/README.md

-Hi, I’m @Inkham
-I’m currently learning Android
+I’m @Inkham, currently learning Android.<br />
-I'll be back in a few days to update this
+I'll be back in a few days to update this, if at all. <br />

 <!---
 Inkham/Inkham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.